alxp12/golangcode-site/content/posts/2019-09-19-generate-a-pdf.md

 ![how to generate a pdf with go](/img/2019/generate-pdf.png)

-For more infomation and available methods, see the [library's documentation](https://godoc.org/github.com/jung-kurt/gofpdf).
+For more information and available methods, see the [library's documentation](https://godoc.org/github.com/jung-kurt/gofpdf).